 Search in incognito mode.
 When you’re searching for flights, always open up a private or incognito window.
 This keeps your search history from being tracked and prices being raised based on your search interests.
 But when you’re ready to book your flight, you’ll want to use a regular non-private browser window.

 Check for extra fees.
-Sometimes you find what looks to be a great airfare deal, but upon closer inspection, there are lots of hidden and additional charges.
+Sometimes you find what looks to be a great airfare deal, but there are lots of hidden and additional charges upon closer inspection.
 Always make sure a deal is as good as it looks.

 Airline loyalty programs.
 As you’re browsing sites for cheap flights, try to stick with airlines that belong to the same alliance.
 The three major airline alliances are Star Alliance, OneWorld, and SkyTeam.